Operational Risks Definition

 ABC Corp deals in providing financial services to its clients.
 They process their client’s credit ratings based on various parameters.
 In one case, the processor made an input error, during which he inputs $1,000,000 instead of $100,000.
 As a result, the client’s credit rating changed from B to AA.

 This gave an incorrect picture of the client’s creditworthiness in markets and results in an overestimation of debt repayment capacity.

 This is one of the operational risks that ABC Corp faces, and if repeated, may lead to disastrous results.

 Operational Risks – Example #2

 Anna is a technical analyst who works on applications of her organization.
 Operation departments use such applications to produce output.
 She created an application recently for the accounts department to create invoices.

-During the end of the month, actual cash outflow was more than that flowing into this application.
+At the end of the month, the actual cash outflow was more than that flowing into this application.
 Upon more investigation, the team finds out that one of the account payable inputs was getting doubled after execution.

-Such type of error is a technical error that creates operational risk and can be identified only upon considerable effects.
+Such error is a technical error that creates operational risk and can be identified only upon considerable effects.
 It may be possible we may miss them for smaller immaterial transactions.

 Operational Risks – Example #3

 Below are the personal account entries created by Mr. Brown for August.